 • The high need for affordable and high quality licensed child care and out-of-school-time programming in our community.

-• A lack of available space to further our impact through programs and services.
+• The significant lack of available space to further our impact through programs and services.